LeonidSavtchenko/Arachne/README.md

 There are 4 versions of ARACHNE.
 Each version has its own parameters of installation.

 1. Demo version.
-Pre-installed kernel in a cluster under Linux and an executable file under  WINDOWS with GNI.
+Pre-installed kernel in a cluster under Linux and an executable file under  WINDOWS with GUI.

 2. MatLab version.
 Pre-installed kernel in a cluster under Linux and MatLab files under  WINDOWS.